awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Monitoring, and the “No Ops” myth](https://read.acloud.guru/serverless-superheroes-adam-johnson-monitoring-and-the-no-ops-myth-117e468416a2) - Post about monitoring serverless applications.
 - [Developing serverless toolings](https://serverless.com/blog/things-i-learned-designing-developer-tools/) - 3 things Felix Desroches learned designing developer-centric tools at Serverless, inc.
 - [Why Stackery launces at ServerlessConf](https://www.stackery.io/blog/why-stackery-is-launching-at-serverlessconf/) - Why [Stackery](https://stackery.io) decided to launch at ServerlessConf NY 2017.
+- [JeffConf Milan 2017 recap](https://serverless.zone/jeffconf-milan-2017-good-things-comes-in-threes-at-least-663df79763ee) - Recap blog post about JeffConf Milan 2017.
+- [Deploying a serverless Express.js REST API](https://serverless.com/blog/serverless-express-rest-api/) - How to deploy a serverless Express.js REST API using the Serverless Framework.
+- [Definitive guide to ServerlessConf NY 2017](https://serverless.com/blog/definitive-guide-serverlessconf-2017-nyc/) - Guide about the ServerlessConf 2017 in New York.
+- [A crash course on serverless](https://hackernoon.com/a-crash-course-on-serverless-with-node-js-632b37d58b44) - Step-by-step guide on how to create, deploy and operate a serverless application written in Node.js.
+- [Serverless (FaaS) vs. containers](https://serverless.com/blog/serverless-faas-vs-containers/) - Post which discusses when to pick which technology when working on cloud-based applications.
+- [Oracle OpenWorld 2017 recap](https://thenewstack.io/openworld-oracle-sets-sites-aws-new-serverless-cloud-offerings/) - Recap post about the Oracle OpenWorld 2017.
+- [Oracle emulates Google and AWS on its cloud](https://www.nextplatform.com/2017/10/04/oracle-emulates-google-aws-cloud/) - Post about the recent product announcements at Oracle OpenWorld 2017.

 ## Screencasts